FREQUENTLY ASKED QUESTIONS

 What Products are Available for Purchase?

 All cannabis products are procured from Maryland-licensed growers and processors.

 What to Expect During Your First Visit

-Once identified, you will be buzzed in and taken to a private consulting room where you’ll meet one-on-one with a Trilogy staff member to discuss your specific conditions.
-The staff member can educate and make recommendations on the best strains, products, and dosage to treat your ailments and provide instructions on how to consume.
+Once identified, you will be greeted by one of our Healer Certified Wellness Advisors who will meet one-on-one with you to discuss your specific conditions.
+The Wellness Advisor can educate and make recommendations on the best strains, products, and dosage to treat your ailments and provide instructions on how to consume.